Skip to content

 httpServe(port, handler, wsHandler)

+Start an HTTP server with WebSocket support.
 Any HTTP request with an Upgrade: websocket header is automatically upgraded when a wsHandler is registered.

 typescript